MARTIN DAVIES – CHAIRMAN

 EWAN GRANT – MANAGING DIRECTOR MA

 Ewan has experience across labels, publishing, artist management, sales, marketing and distribution.
 He has held senior management positions within the following companies and organisations: Ministry of Sound, Universal Music, BMG, Pinnacle, alongside successfully running his own publishing and retail business for the past 15 years.
-He was previously Head of Music Business /Artist Development and Songwriting alongside being a Fellow of the Academy of Contemporary Music (ACM).
+He has held various senior education roles at a variety of academies and universities.

 He still runs his own consultancy: Death or Glory Music; artists managed include: Attack Attack and Feeder and acts published include Biffy Clyro.
 Specialising in marketing, publishing and artist management, he also lectured at the University of Westminster and SAE.
 He holds a Masters in Music Business Management from the University of Westminster and is currently an external examiner for the Music degree courses at University of Hertfordshire